chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 # Knife Bootstrap Customization

-The bootstrap “templates” are really just shell scripts.
+The bootstrap "templates" are really just shell scripts.

 You can create your own bootstrap templates.